 - Brain disorders and age-related brain function

 The BDNF (brain-derived neutrotrophic factor) content plays an important role in diseases such as Alzheimer’s or depression.
 According to some studies, curcumin can also help increase the concentration of the growth factor BDNF.
-This would make the use of curcumin useful for diseases of the brain.
+This would make the use of turmeric useful for diseases of the brain.

 - Heart disease

 Thanks to its anti-inflammatory, antithrombotic and antioxidant effects, curcumin can regulate the cardiovascular system and thus reduce the risk of heart diseases.
 In addition, taking turmeric may strengthen the functioning of the endothelium on the heart, which regulates blood pressure.

 - Protection against cancer